PLAN YOUR ONE-DAY IN DUBAI ITINERARY

 If selfies aren’t your thing then keep your eye out for some of the amazing sculptures and architecture within the mall.

 Dubai Mall selfie opportunities

-The toughest obstacle will not be finding a restaurant, but deciding from the myriad of restaurants to choose from.
+The toughest obstacle while eating out, will not be finding a restaurant, but deciding from the myriad of restaurants to choose from.

 5. DUBAI FOUNTAIN